LMU enters the 2015 season ranked No. 35 in the nation according to Collegiate Baseball.

 Non-conference baseball from Page Stadium

-The 2013 season saw the Lions finish with a 24-27 overall record, including a 12-12 mark in the WCC.
-Gill's arsenal of talented pitchers finished the year with an LMU record 3.17 ERA, led by a trio of All-WCC selections in right-handers Colin Welmon, Aaron Griffin and Patrick McGrath (honorable mention).
+The 2013 season saw Gill's arsenal of talented pitchers finish the year with an LMU record 3.17 ERA, led by a trio of All-WCC selections in right-handers Colin Welmon, Aaron Griffin and Patrick McGrath.
 The Lions also featured the WCC Defensive Player of the Year in Colton Plaia and honorable mention selections in David Edwards, Zac Fujimoto and Cullen Mahoney.

-Gill led the baseball program to an even 27-27 overall record and a 14-10 mark in the WCC during the 2012 season.
-The conference record saw the Lions finish tied for third.
+Gill guided his 2012 squad to a share of third place in the West Coast Conference.
 In a year that saw the Lions earn the 23rd spot in Baseball America's Top-25 recruiting classes, Gill helped his players to six All-WCC selections at the end of the season, including freshmen Trevor Megill and Colin Welmon as staples of the class.
 Reaching a coaching milestone, Gill earned his 100th career victory on April 20, 2012, a 5-3 victory over Portland.

-In 2011, Gill guided the Lions to their best overall record since 2004, posting a mark of 30-25.
-The Lions finished 11-10 in the West Coast Conference, earning a tie for third overall.
-The Lions began the year with a 7-1 record and closed the year by winning four of its last five games.
+Gill's 2011 Lions posted an overall record of 20-25, the best record since 2004 to that point.
+The Lions, who finished tied for third in the West Coast Conference, began the year with a 7-1 record and closed the year by winning four of their last five games.
 Gill and his coaching staff also guided the LMU pitching staff to a 3.25 team ERA in 2011.
 The Lions placed five players on All-Conference teams, while four were taken in the MLB draft, including three in the first 12 rounds for the first time since 2005.

-The Lions finished the 2010 season with a 23-33 overall record and a 5-16 mark in the WCC, placing eighth in the conference.
-Gill did lead his team to a series sweep over perennial powerhouse Cal State Fullerton, including a victory over then-No. 9 Fullerton on May 18, and a series victory over Fresno State on the road.
-The 2010 season also culminated in the first All-American selection under Gill as a Head Coach, as 2010 West Coast Conference Freshman of the Year Matt Lowenstein was named a Freshman All-American by Collegiate Baseball Newspaper and Ping!Baseball.
+The 2010 season saw the Lions record a series sweep over perennial powerhouse Cal State Fullerton, including a victory over then-No. 9 Fullerton on May 18, and a series victory over Fresno State on the road.
+The 2010 season also culminated in the first All-American selection under Gill as a head coach, as 2010 West Coast Conference Freshman of the Year Matt Lowenstein was named a Freshman All-American by Collegiate Baseball Newspaper and Ping!Baseball.

 For the four years preceding his start as LMU's seventh skipper in program history, Gill worked under head coach George Horton at Oregon and Cal State Fullerton, serving as an infield coach, recruiting coordinator and as a primary hitting instructor.
 Gill is no stranger to starting a program from the ground up, taking on the task twice, most recently at the University of Oregon.
 Gill was Horton's first hire as both men left Cal State Fullerton to begin the reconstruction of the Duck baseball program in 2007.
 Always considered one of the best recruiters in college baseball, Gill's 2007 recruiting class was ranked in the top-10 in the nation by both Collegiate Baseball and Baseball America.